krishauser/Klampt/Documentation/Manual-Installation.md

 You will also need to obtain the following dependencies, which may already be installed on your machine:

 - CMake (version &gt;= 2.6)
-- GLUT
 - GLPK, the GNU Linear Programming Kit
 - Python, if you wish to use the Python bindings (compatible with Python 2.6, 2.7 and 3.x).
 - (recommended) Assimp, if you wish to load STL, DAE and other geometry file formats.
 (Only OBJ and OFF are natively supported in Klampt.)
 - (recommended) Qt5, if you wish to use nicer GUIs for the core applications.
+- (optional) ROS, if you wish to write to/read from ROS topics.
+- (optional) OMPL, if you wish to use the OMPL motion planning bindings.
+- (optional) GLUT, if you wish to use the legacy GLUI programs.

 ## Linux-like Environments

 **Building dependencies.** First, the dependencies must be downloaded and built.
-GLUT and GLPK must first be installed in your library paths.
-Change into the Klampt/Library folder and unpack KrisLibrary, TinyXML, GLUI, and ODE using the command 'make unpack-deps'.
+GLPK must first be installed in your library path.
+Change into the Klampt/Cpp/Dependencies folder and unpack KrisLibrary, TinyXML, and ODE using the command 'make unpack-deps'.
 After configuring the dependencies as described below, they can be built using the command 'make deps'.

 To configure the dependencies, consider the following notes:

 - KrisLibrary may need to be configured for your particular system.
 Try running cmake-gui and changing the Advanced variables.
 - By default, we compile ODE in double floating-point precision.
 The reason for this is that on some Linux systems, ODE becomes unstable in single floating-point precision and may crash with assertion failures.
 This may be changed on other systems, if you wish, by toggling ODEDOUBLE=0 or 1 in Klampt/Library/Makefile. _Note: if you have already built ODE and then later change its precision, you must do a clean build of ODE as well as the CMake cache._

 **Enabling Assimp support (optional).** To load a larger variety of 3D meshes, Klamp't can be configured to use the Asset Importer ( [Assimp](http://assimp.sourceforge.net/)) library.
-Once Assimp 3.0.1270 is installed on your system (if Klampt/Library/assimp--3.0.1270-sdk or /usr/lib/libassimp.so exists), KrisLibrary and Klampt should automatically detect it when built.
+Once Assimp 3.0.1270 is installed on your system (if Klampt/Cpp/Depdencies/assimp--3.0.1270-sdk or /usr/lib/libassimp.so exists), KrisLibrary and Klampt should automatically detect it when built.

 **Run CMake to build Klamp't Makefiles.** Run &quot;cmake .&quot; to build the Klamp't makefiles.